 Preprints with The Lancet is part of SSRN´s First Look, a place where journals and other research experts identify content of interest prior to publication.
-These preprint papers are not peer-reviewed and are posted here as part of a 12-month trial.
+These preprint papers are not peer-reviewed.
 Authors have either opted in at submission to The Lancet family of journals to post their preprints on Preprints with The Lancet, or submitted directly via SSRN.
 The usual SSRN checks and a Lancet-specific check for appropriateness and transparency have been applied.
+Preprints available here are not Lancet publications or necessarily under review with a Lancet journal.
 These papers should not be used for clinical decision making or reporting of research to a lay audience without indicating that this is preliminary research that has not been peer-reviewed.
 For more information see the Comment

 published in The Lancet, or visit The Lancet´s FAQ